Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Learn more here.
 Friends of Oak Bluffs

-The short answer is the bids will have to be rejected and the Board of Selectmen will have to provide direction for next steps.
+The Board of Selectmen will have to provide direction for next steps.